gnu-octave/octave/etc/ROADMAP.md

 present on the Octave wiki, in that this document lists names of people willing to work on specific activities, whether they are contributors writing code themselves, or existing Octave maintainers soliciting / reviewing / accepting code from new contributors.

-For new contributors, this is a way to get your contribution reviewed and merged into the Octave codebase with more confidence, and a way to work with a more experienced Octave developer so you can become an Octave developer over time too.
-For existing maintainers, this is a way keep getting new developers and contributors in, and helps Octave development scale.
+* For new contributors, this is a way to get your contribution reviewed and merged into the Octave codebase with more confidence, and a way to work with a more experienced Octave developer on a named activity so you too can become an Octave developer over time.

+* For existing maintainers, this is a way to get new developers and contributors in, which helps Octave development scale.

 If you want to take ownership of some activity below, or create a new activity, please edit the list as necessary, add your name, and post about it on Discourse.